telekom/oscake-documentation/docs/ort-quick-fixes.md

 # Branch: "oscake-reporter" - ScanCode.kt

-In order to get the native scan results from ScanCode the source code had to be changed:
+In order to get the native scan results from ScanCode, the source code had to be changed:

 File: ./ort/scanner/src/main/kotlin/scanners/scancode/ScanCode.kt
 Function: `override fun scanPathInternal...`